 There is a watch tower here in Netidhopani from which you can see the forest and its inhabitants safely.

-It is also said that an old city, probably thousands of years old is buried somewhere in this region.
-Vessels made of mud and other remnants of the city were found here.
-As a result, it is assumed that there was an early human settlement here.
+The legend has it that a buried old city, probably thousands of years old, is somewhere in this region.
+They found mud Vessels and other remnants of the city here.
+Hence, it is a possibility that humans settled here centuries ago.

 Bonnie Camp Watch Tower – Must visit place in Sundarbans